 Irina D. Mihalache (she/her)

-Irina D. Mihalache is Assistant Professor in museum studies at the Faculty of Information, University of Toronto, and the Principal Investigator for the project.
+Irina D. Mihalache is Associate Professor & Director, Museum Studies, at the Faculty of Information, University of Toronto, and the Principal Investigator for the project.
 She teaches courses in museum interpretation, interpretive planning and histories of exhibitions, as well as food and material culture.
 In museum studies, her main area of interest is museum interpretation and she is very interested in how collaborations with diverse communities can shape the work of storytelling in museums.

 Courtney Murfin (she/her)

 Courtney Murfin is an interpretation professional in Toronto, Canada and consulting practitioner on this project.
 She has worked on exhibitions, apps, and digital projects, on topics from bizarre science to contemporary art, and local histories to world cultures.
 She uses human-centered design principles as practice to understand changing needs of museum audiences and how interpretive methods must evolve to achieve innovative ways to engage a diverse public.